INFORMSJoC/INFORMSJoC.github.io/InstructionsForAuthors.md

 ## Citing the repo in your paper

-The repo should be cited in your paper, as a regular reference, and appear in the list of references as follows (if using BibTex).
+The repo must be cited in your paper, as a regular reference, and appear in the list of references as follows (if using BibTex).
+Notice that you must use both the DOI and the Note lines to make this reference appear correctly.
 ```
 @misc{CacheTest,
   author =        {T. Ralphs},